ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 of long flows.
 However, many Internet flows are relatively short-lived.
-Many short-lived flows today remain in the "slow start" mode of operation {{?RFC5681}} that commonly features exponential congestion window growth because thw flow never experiences congestion (e.g., packet loss).
+Many short-lived flows today remain in the "slow start" mode of operation {{?RFC5681}} that commonly features exponential congestion window growth because the flow never experiences congestion (e.g., packet loss).

 A proposed congestion control algorithm MUST consider how new and short-lived